 Coffee lovers, grab your reusable tumblers!
 America’s favorite coffee chain just revealed what has been described as the “highly-caffeinated amusement park” of your dreams.
-(Even true fans will never guess what Starbucks was almost called.)
+(Even true fans may not know these secret menu goodies.)

 Don’t believe us?
 Just wait until you get a peek inside the newest Starbucks Reserve Roastery, a massive 43,000-square-foot, four-story java joint.
 It’s set to open on Chicago’s Magnificent Mile on November 15, 2019.